Velociturtle/overscanning_abdominal_ct/README.md

 # Overscanning Abdominal CT

-This repository contains notebooks and sample data for calculating cranial and caudal overscanning on abdominal CT volumes.
+This repository provides a single Jupyter notebook for calculating cranial and caudal overscanning on abdominal CT volumes.
 Overscanning is measured relative to the pubic symphysis (caudal) and to liver/spleen segmentation (cranial).
 Detection uses YOLOv11 and segmentation uses TotalSegmentator.

-The project is organized around a main notebook, **`overscanning_calculator.ipynb`**, which processes a folder of NIfTI volumes and incrementally updates `overscanning_results.csv` with overscanning metrics.
-Additional notebooks demonstrate data preparation, model training and result validation.
+The main workflow lives in **`overscanning_calculator.ipynb`** which processes a folder of NIfTI volumes and incrementally updates `overscanning_results.csv`.
+Later sections of the notebook can optionally render MP4 previews of each scan and produce summary statistics.

 ## Contents

-- `Patient_CTs/` – Example NIfTI volumes with ground‑truth pubic symphysis masks.
-- `overscanning_calculator.ipynb` – Computes overscanning metrics for all scans in a folder.
+- `overscanning_calculator.ipynb` – full pipeline for overscanning metrics, MP4 previews and CSV summaries.
-- `final_infer_pubic_symphysis.ipynb` – Single‑scan inference demo using YOLO.
-- `yolo.ipynb` – Generates a YOLO training dataset and shows training/validation routines.
+- `YOLO/` – example training outputs and model weights for the pubic symphysis detector.
-- `finder.ipynb`, `reorient_niftis.ipynb` – Utilities for converting DICOM to NIfTI.
-- `mp4_validator.ipynb` – Renders scrolling MP4s to visually validate CSV results.

 ## Installation

-Create a Python environment (3.9+ recommended) and install the dependencies listed in `requirements.txt`:
+Create a Python environment (Python 3.9+ recommended) and install the dependencies:

 ```bash
 python -m venv venv